dirtsimple/oidc-sso/README.md

 * Auto-login support ("Already sso'd?  redirect w/prompt=none")
 * Freshness support ("force login if it's been more than X seconds")
-* Logout nonce issue (REST API assumes you're logged out if you don't have _wpnonce, but error is in JSON)

 ### Wishlist